List of Record of Lodoss War characters: King Kashue

 Also known as the Mercenary King, Kashue is famous for being the only man capable of uniting the desert country of Flaim, which he accomplished using only his sword.
 During the War of Heroes, Kashue was instrumental in staving off the invasion of Lodoss by the Marmo forces, assuming leadership following the death of King Fahn, after the latter killed Beld in the final battle by cutting him down when he was distracted by a crossbow bolt shot by Karla the Grey Witch.
-(The story surrounding these events was changed in the OVA, instead having Karla perform the killing blow herself.)
-Because of this Ashram holds Kashue responsible for treachery, and would love nothing more than to slay him for his supposed sins.
+The story surrounding these events was changed in the OVA, instead having Karla perform the killing blow herself.
+Because of this, Ashram holds Kashue responsible for treachery, and seeks to slay him for his supposed sins.
 Parn greatly admires him.

-In the Japanese version, Kashue was played by Shuichi Ikeda in the OAV and by Joji Nakata in the TV series.
+In the Japanese version, Kashue was voiced by Shuichi Ikeda in the OAV and by Joji Nakata in the TV series.
 In the English version, Kashue was played by Chris Yates in the OAV and by Anthony Cruise in the TV series.